nate-strauser/meteorite-on-dotcloud/README.md

-# Meteor on dotCloud
+# Meteorite on dotCloud

-To deploy your Meteor application on dotCloud, add the following files to your meteor project:
+To deploy your Meteorite-Meteor application on dotCloud, add the following files to your meteor project:

 - dotcloud.yml
 - .dotcloudbuilder